Skip to cookie consent Skip to main content

 • Imaging, such as CT, PET, or MRI scans to rule out cancer or show tumors.

 • Endoscopy, which uses a thin, flexible tube with a camera that goes down the throat to search for cancer in the upper digestive tract.
-Providers may use this procedure to remove a small tissue sample for biopsy testing.
 They may also use an ultrasound attached to the tube to get images.

 • Barium swallow, which is a special liquid drink that helps see the digestive tract clearly on x-rays.